en_USEnglish

 Routing with React JS

 To manage navigation in a React JS application, you can use the React Router library.
-It lets you configure routes for different URLs and render the appropriate components according to the current URL.
-Here's an example of how to create routes with React Router :
+It allows you to configure routes for different URLs and render the appropriate components based on the current URL.
+Here's an example of creating routes with React Router:

 import React from 'react';